Face fMRI data¶

 As well as the classical/Bayesian distinction we will show how this data can be analysed from a parametric as well as a categorical perspective.
 We will look at the main effects of fame and repetition and in the parametric analysis we will look at responses as a function of “lag”, that is, the number of faces intervening between repetition of a specific face.

-Start up MATLAB, enter your jobs
+Start up MATLAB, navigate into your jobs folder and type spm fmri at the

 MATLAB prompt.
 SPM will then open in fMRI mode with three windows (1)